AmazingAmpharos/OoT-Randomizer/README.md

   * Triforce Hunt won't accidentally place the Boss Key for Ganon's Castle.
 * Fix a rare issue in ER with using time-passing regions to gain new access.
 * Fix a rare issue where settings strings weren't allocated enough bits.
+* Fix some locations and regions sharing names.
 * The seed generator can now retry a few times in case of failure.
 * Exclude a line from text shuffle so the Malon race is completable.
 * Minor plandomizer fixes and improvements.